Astros start fast, top Dodgers 5-3 for 2-1 World Series lead | New Country 923

 Game 4 will be Saturday night when Charlie Morton starts for Houston.
 Left-hander Alex Wood pitches for the Dodgers, facing a lineup that has put at least one runner on in 14 straight innings.

+“Obviously, this crowd is into it.
+Very educated, very enthusiastic,” Dodgers manager Dave Robert said.
+“They’ve got some confidence over there, that team.”

 McCullers left in the sixth as Los Angeles scored twice to cut into a 5-1 deficit.
-Peacock followed, and shouldered the load for a shaky bullpen by posting his first major league save.
-Peacock was nearly perfect, walking one and striking out four.
+Peacock followed, and shouldered the load for a shaky bullpen by posting his first save in 11 years of pro ball.
+The right-hander was nearly perfect, walking one and striking out four.

+“It was awesome,” said Peacock, who made 21 starts and 13 relief appearances during the regular season.
+“I’ve never experienced anything like that in my life.”

+Coupled with four shutout innings from McCullers to finish off the Yankees in Game 7 of the AL Championship Series, the unconventional Astros became the first team to have two saves of three-plus innings in one postseason.

 On a night when a lot went right for Houston, also credit third base coach Gary Pettis, who’s been having quite a postseason.
 He boldly sent Josh Reddick careening home on a wild throw by reliever Tony Watson for a two-out run in the fifth.

-The Astros rode the momentum of a thrilling victory Wednesday night in Los Angeles, where Marwin Gonzalez hit a tying a homer in the ninth on an 0-2 pitch from closer Kenley Jansen, and Houston hit three homers in extra innings before hanging on to win 7-6 in 11.
+The Astros rode the momentum of a thrilling victory Wednesday night in Los Angeles, where Marwin Gonzalez hit a tying homer in the ninth on an 0-2 pitch from star closer Kenley Jansen, and Houston went deep three times in extra innings before hanging on to win 7-6 in 11.

+Dodgers rookie Cody Bellinger almost won that game with a drive that was caught on the warning track in the ninth.
+He fanned all four times up in Game 3, leaving him 0 for 11 with seven strikeouts in the Series.

+“I think he’s just in that funk right now where he’s chasing balls out of the strike zone,” Roberts said.

 Fans were revved up from the start when injured Houston Texas defensive end J.J.
 Watt — who has raised more than $37 million for relief efforts after Hurricane Harvey — wobbled out to the mound on crutches to throw the first ball.